Mark Ruffalo: 2012–2019: Marvel films

-Ruffalo starred in The Avengers (2012), the sixth installment of the Marvel Cinematic Universe, replacing Edward Norton as Dr. Bruce Banner / The Hulk.
-Peter Bradshaw of The Guardian praised Ruffalo's work writing, "Ruffalo actually makes Bruce and Hulk interesting, even droll characters (he also plays the monster in mo-cap), superior to the Eric Bana and Edward Norton incarnations, and his version ingeniously locates the big green monster's secret not in the over-rehearsed subject of "anger management" but depression and self-hate."
+Ruffalo starred in The Avengers (2012), the sixth installment of the Marvel Cinematic Universe, replacing Edward Norton as Dr. Bruce Banner/The Hulk.
+Peter Bradshaw of The Guardian praised Ruffalo's work writing, "Ruffalo actually makes Bruce and Hulk interesting, even droll characters (he also plays the monster in mo-cap), superior to the Eric Bana and Edward Norton incarnations, and his version ingeniously locates the big green monster's secret not in the over-rehearsed subject of 'anger management' but depression and self-hate."
 He reprised the role again in Iron Man 3 (2013), and in Avengers: Age of Ultron (2015).

-In 2013, he starred in the romantic comedy Begin Again acting alongside Keira Knightley.
+In 2013, Ruffalo starred in the romantic comedy Begin Again acting alongside Keira Knightley.
 The film received positive reviews and was a financial success.
 The following year, Ruffalo starred as Ned Weeks in the HBO television adaptation of Larry Kramer's AIDS-era play, The Normal Heart (2014), his performance earned him an Emmy nomination.
 He says he has had an outpouring of support for his performance:

 I've never had so sincere and vulnerable a response from people for anything that I've ever done. ...
 And of everything that I've done since I've been on social media, which hasn't been that long, by the way, I haven't had such an overwhelmingly positive response as I have from The Normal Heart directly to me.
 And it's a blessing, man.
 If this is it, if I have a piano dropped on me tomorrow, then I would go down thinking, "You know what, I did okay as far as my career goes, because that's a gift.
 That's rare."